Seychelles - Data Protection Overview

 - cancel any enforcement notice by written notification to the person on whom it was served; and

-- serve a deregistration notice to persons who have breached or is in breach of any data protection principle or propose to remove the person from the register at the expiration of a period as mentioned in the notice, all or any of the particulars constituting the entry or any of the entries contained in the register with respect to that person.
+- serve a deregistration notice to persons who have breached or are in breach of any data protection principle or propose to remove the person from the register at the expiration of a period as mentioned in the notice, all or any of the particulars constituting the entry or any of the entries contained in the register with respect to that person.

 The Commissioner must consider the damage or distress endured or likely to be endured by any person due to that breach while deciding whether to serve an enforcement notice.